I Pity the Fool

 "I Pity the Fool" is a soul blues song originally recorded by Bobby Bland in 1961 for his first Duke Records album, Two Steps from the Blues.
-Many music writers believe it was written by Joe Medwick, although Duke owner Don Robey (using the pseudonym "Deadric Malone") appears on the songwriting credits.
+Many music writers believe that it was written by Joe Medwick, although Duke owner Don Robey (using the pseudonym "Deadric Malone") appears on the songwriting credits.

 The lyrics tell of a man, who, while pitying others for falling for a certain woman, knows that he is also shamed.
 After its release as a single, it became one of Bland's biggest hits and most identifiable songs.
 Subsequently, several artists have recorded renditions.

 Original song

 Bland described "I Pity the Fool" as one of the first songs to fit his emerging style.
 Although he did not recall the writer, he acknowledged Joe Medwick's contribution.
 However, Bland biographer Charles Farley identifies Medwick as the actual writer.
 Medwick (born Medwick Veasey) was a Houston, Texas-area, independent songwriter/broker.
 He regularly sold his completed songs to Duke owner Robey for small sums, along with any claim for the songwriting credit.

 Bland recorded "I Pity the Fool" during the second session for his album Two Steps from the Blues.
 Overseeing the November 12, 1960, session in Chicago was band leader and arranger Joe Scott.
 He used a six-piece horn section with twin trumpets.
 Wayne Bennett's contrasting lead guitar along with the horn arrangement are key elements of the song.
 Music writer Chris O'Leary describes Bland's vocal: